EQUITY ALERT: Contact the M&A - GuruFocus.com

+- Horizon Global Corp. (: HZN), relating to its proposed sale to First Brands Group.
+Under the terms of the agreement, HZN shareholders are expected to receive $1.75 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/horizon-global-corp.
+It is free and there is no cost or obligation to you.

-- Ritchie Bros.
-Auctioneers Inc. (: RBA), relating to its proposed acquisition by IAA, Inc. Click here for more information: https://www.monteverdelaw.com/case/ritchie-bros-auctioneers-inc. It is free and there is no cost or obligation to you.
+- Safehold Inc. (: SAFE), relating to its proposed merger with iStar Inc. Under the terms of the agreement, SAFE shareholders are expected to own 34% of the newly combined company.
+Click here for more information: http://monteverdelaw.com/case/safehold-inc. It is free and there is no cost or obligation to you.

 - Salisbury Bancorp, Inc. ( SAL), relating to its proposed merger NBT Bancorp, Inc. Under the terms of the merger, SAL shareholders will receive 0.745 shares of NBT per share they own.
 Click here for more information: https://www.monteverdelaw.com/case/salisbury-bancorp-inc. It is free and there is no cost or obligation to you.